 If you should stray from God, still let me cling

-To Him, and not your form, in which He crouched
+to Him, and not your form, in which He crouched

-For, often, I’ve beheld your beaming face
+When I’ve observed your kindly beaming face

-And marveled, and supposed such wholesome grace
+I’ve marveled, and supposed such wholesome grace

-Must spring from inner stores of holiness.
+must spring from inner stores of holiness.

-For how could Heaven’s choirboy belt such sound?
+for how could Heaven’s choirboy belt such sound?

-Oh, earthly mouths may sing of God or Hell—
+Yes, earthly mouths may sing of God or Hell—

 You’ve merely sung all scores, and sung them well.